marcinwiacek/pl1/project1/postmortem.md

 and CPU can just switch to new active task after specified amount of time / executed instructions.

-In the more advanced version we could schedule tasks and for example specify, that some of them should be resumed after one hour / on the specified time.
+In the more advanced version we could have task priorities & schedule tasks and for example specify, that some of them should be resumed after one hour / on the specified time.

+Additionall profit: when no tasks are active, we could immediately temporary disable CPU.

 # Memory protection and sharing